Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: MRT LB model for convection-diffusion equation

 The evolution equation of the MRT model with D$n$Q$q$ lattice for the CDE can be written as

-where $\delta_t$ is time step, $\textbf{I}$ is the identity matrix, and $\textbf{S}$ is a diagonal relaxation matrix with non-negative elements. $\theta$ is a real parameter, corresponding to the standard MRT model \cite{Cui} for $\theta=1$ and a scheme in Ref. \cite{Guo2008pre} for $\theta=0$, respectively. $f_i(\textbf{x}, t)$ and $f_i^{eq}(\textbf{x}, t)$ are the distribution function and equilibrium distribution function (EDF) associated with the discrete velocity $\textbf{c}_i$ at position \textbf{x} and time $t$ respectively, and to simplify the derivation, only the following linear EDF is considered here,
+where $\delta_t$ is time step, $\textbf{I}$ is the identity matrix, and $\textbf{S}$ is a diagonal relaxation matrix with non-negative elements.
+The transformation matrix $\textbf{M}$ is composed of natural moments \cite{Karlin}. $\theta$ is a real parameter, corresponding to the MRT model \cite{Cui} for $\theta=1$ and a scheme in Ref. \cite{Guo2008pre} for $\theta=0$, respectively. $f_i(\textbf{x}, t)$ and $f_i^{eq}(\textbf{x}, t)$ are the distribution function and equilibrium distribution function (EDF) associated with the discrete velocity $\textbf{c}_i$ at position \textbf{x} and time $t$ respectively, and $f_i(\textbf{x},t)^{+}$ is the distribution function after collision.
+And to simplify the derivation, only the following linear EDF is considered here,

-where $\omega_i$ is the weight coefficient, $\textbf{c}_s$ is the so-called lattice speed. $R_i$ is the discrete source term, and can be defined as
+where $\omega_i$ is the weight coefficient, $c_s$ is the so-called lattice sound speed. $R_i$ is the discrete source term, and can be defined as